learn-co-students/module-one-final-project-guidelines-dumbo-web-082718/README.md

 4) View movies in queue by genre or
 5) View all movies that are in the database

+The app works with The Movie db API.
+If you want to use the API, following instruction for Seeding the Database.
+If you want to populate the database with your own data, add movies through the CLI.

 ### Getting Started

 1) Fork and clone the repository
 2) bundle install
+3) run ```rake db:migrate```
-3) run the file - bin/run.rb
+4) run the file - bin/run.rb

 ### Running the App